zeixcom/ui-element/docs-src/pages/api/functions/pass.md

 ## Throws

-if the provided signals are not an object or a provider function
+If the provided signals are not an object or a provider function

-## Throws

-if the target component is not a UIElement component